HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 ### IPC08 - Online Chat
 	IPC08.1 - Add a Page to allow for exchange text messages between all online users (a public chat room) IPC08.2 - Users should be able to create private chat rooms.
-They should invite other users (by using their email) IPC08.3 - Users should be able to post Images and make mentions of users (they should reveive an email if they are not online)
+They should invite other users (by using their email) IPC08.3 - Users should be able to post Images and make mentions of users (they should receive an email if they are not online)

 ## 5.3 Lang